 - Do not spill petroleum products or “top off” the tanks.
 A single quart of oil can create an oil slick as large as three football fields and remain in the area for up to two years.

 - Use as little detergent as possible for cleaning, and always use non-phosphate and non-toxic products.
 Don’t use toxic cleaners on your vessel.
 Use products like those from the commonly available Simple Green, Seaside Naturals, or TRAC Ecological Marine Products.

 - Don’t use toxic paint.
 There are environmentally friendly, yet durable marine anti-fouling paints available such as those manufactured by Ecological Coatings.

 Protect the shoreline from erosion and preserve aquatic vegetation:

-Boating and drinking alchohol seem to go hand in hand.
+Boating and drinking alcohol seem to go hand in hand.
 When you drink, physiological changes to your body can impair your ability to maintain your safety and the safety of others.

-For an excellent resource for information on Boating Under the Influence, visit the US Coast Guard's site on boating safety.
+For an excellent resource for information on Boating Under the Influence and much more, visit the US Coast Guard’s site on boating safety.